Media outlets starting with C

 CCreativePro.comUnited States of America

 Targets professionals involved in the conception, direction, design and production of materials for communication including: graphic artists, illustrators, Web designers and pre-press operators.
 Specialized areas on the site include: Fonts, Graphics, Photography, Print, Web/Mobile, Business and Hardware.
 All areas include news, how-tos, features and reviews.
 Allows visitors to search for jobs, stock photos and submit projects to a print shop.
-The outlet offers RSS (Really Simple Syndication).
 The editorial staff can be reached via the contact form on the website.
-They are also available by telephone, fax, and snail mail.

 -